French can be a tricky damn language, can’t it? And it’s quite hard to just read a list of tricky French words, isn’t it?

-This was Camille’s first appearance on The Earful Tower, recorded in December 2017.
+As for the full podcast episode, that was the voice of Camille, and it was her first appearance on The Earful Tower, recorded in December 2017.
 To hear her more recent episode on how to improve your French, click here).

 Want more Earful audio about the French language?
 Why not listen to our top episode ever – the 24 best French words.